ventus-ag/docs/_docs/quickstarts/create_account.md

 * Invoice amount
 * Tax calculation in accordance with the tax rules of your country of registration

-Also, here you can choose a payment method.
+Also, here you can choose a **payment method**.
 You have two options:
 1) if you have a credit balance in your account, you can pay the bill with  these credit
 2) or you can pay the bill with your credit card

 ![](../../assets/img/create_account/10ac.png)

 If you want to pay with your **credit balance** just choose this payment method and click `pay now`:

 ![](../../assets/img/create_account/11ac.png)

 If you want to pay by **credit card**, select the appropriate payment method, click `pay now` and on the following page you need to provide information of your credit card: